Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: CMASE Framework

-\paragraph{Affective Variables} To ensure that agents in CMASE can closely simulate individuals with agency in computational social systems, a new proactive architecture incorporating emotion and desire is needed.
-Accordingly, the affective variables in CMASE include two components: needs and emotions.
-Needs refer to the agent's long-term and short-term goals.
+To ensure that agents in CMASE can closely simulate individuals with agency in computational social systems, a new proactive architecture incorporating emotion and desire is needed.
+In this framework, 'needs' are defined as the agent's internal motivational states, distinct from external demands.
+These needs are concretized into long-term and short-term goals.
 Long-term goals are defined by the user during agent generation based on the research objectives and remain unchanged afterward.
 Short-term goals are automatically updated in each round as the agent generates its next action.

 In psychological research, Ekman's basic emotion model has been criticized for its coarse categorization and static view of emotions.
 Recent research draws on the phenomenological concept of “intentionality” to propose a restructured model of emotion.
 This model represents emotional states as principal component vectors rather than discrete outward expressions, such as happiness, and treats emotion as an internal representation shaped by external stimuli through self-reflection.
 Based on this perspective, the emotions of agents in CMASE are modeled using the VAD emotion framework \cite{russell1977evidence}.

-Specifically, we use the NRC VAD Lexicon v2 \cite{mohammad2025nrc} to analyze the agent's short-term situational cognition and obtain its current VAD values.
-These values are then converted into natural language to support both action decisions and the generation of new cognition.
+Specifically, we utilize the NRC VAD Lexicon v2 \cite{mohammad2025nrc} to map the textual description of the agent's short-term situational cognition to a quantitative emotional vector.
+The process involves two steps.
+First, the input text is preprocessed using lemmatization and maximum matching to align words and phrases with the lexicon.
+The agent's current state vector $\mathbf{E}_t = [v, a, d]$ is then calculated as the arithmetic mean of the Valence, Arousal, and Dominance scores of all identified lexical units in the text.Second, to bridge the gap between continuous numerical vectors and the LLM's linguistic reasoning, we employ a threshold-based discretization method.
+The continuous range of each dimension is divided into five equidistant intervals, mapping the numerical scores to natural language descriptors: \textit{Low}, \textit{Relatively Low}, \textit{Medium}, \textit{Relatively High}, and \textit{High}.
+These descriptors are explicitly embedded into the agent's prompt to dynamically constrain and modulate its subsequent reasoning and action generation.